anderssv/puppet-docker/README.md

 Simple setup for testing Puppet scripts in isolation on a isolated "machine" with Docker.
 See http://docker.io for how it works with Linux Containers.

+# Requirements
+Install Docker according to instructions on http://docker.io .
+Clone this repository or export contents to a new one you intend to work on Puppet scripts in, and you should be all set.

 # Running
-The script should be self contained so just run ./test-docker.sh to test the Puppet scripts that you have in ./manifests .
-Add modules to ./modules .
+The script should be self contained so just run ```./test-docker.sh``` to test the Puppet scripts that you have in ```./manifests``` .
+Add modules to ```./modules``` .

 When you run the script the second time, the container will be re-used so only changes in the Puppet scripts should be applied.